-The post holder will be a member of such Faculty/Departmental Committees as may be relevant to their administrative duties, for example Board of Studies and Examination Board.
-New appointees will be assigned a senior colleague to guide their development and aid their integration into the Faculty and university.
+The post holder will be a member of such Faculty Committees as may be relevant to their administrative duties, for example Faculty Board of Studies and Examination Board.
+New appointees will be assigned a senior colleague to aid their integration into the Faculty and university.
 Research priorities will be agreed within the strategic framework of the research theme of which they are a member.
-Teaching and administrative duties will be allocated by the Head of Department, within the context of the teaching programmes agreed by the Faculty Learning and Teaching Committee or similar body.
+Teaching and administrative duties will be allocated by the Head of Faculty, within the context of the teaching programmes agreed by the Faculty Learning and Teaching Committee.